Marilla Baker Ingalls: Burma under appointment of the Missionary Union, 1858

 The superintending of all these operations of the church was but the beginning of Ingalls's labors.
 The needs of the local people were many.
 Her field lay among the Burmans, who are much more difficult to access than the Karens.
 She attempted to draw them to hear the Gospel.
 At the very outset, she erected a shed in the marketplace, hung it round with Bible pictures, and, with local helpers, talked to all whose curiosity led them to visit her.
 In her house, the most prominent room was called "The Burman Room."
 Its doors were open from dawn to bedtime.
 The walls were hung with maps and pictures; books and useful curiosities abounded.
 Her little study opened into this room, so she could step in at any time to help her assistants, to explain, argue, or instruct.
 Here came the Bible women and preachers to teach new converts in Bible doctrine.
 All day long, people came to ask questions or to listen.
 In fact, the Burman Room was the center of far-reaching influence.

 First furlough to the U.S., 1866

-In 1866, Ingalls came again to the U.S. for rest, and in her travels through this country, diligentiy sought for the right person to assist her.
+In 1866, Ingalls came again to the U.S. for rest, and in her travels through this country, diligently sought for the right person to assist her.
 There was then no Woman's Board or Hasseltine House to give her what she wanted, but she finally secured Miss Rosa Adabis.
 It was during this visit that she gave two representations of "Life in Burma", in Boston, with the assistance of the young people of the Shawmut Avenue Church, whom she dressed in costumes, and drilled in their parts.
 Some of these young people dated their first interest in missions from that time.